whitneyburton/portfolios/students/1610-front/annastasia-psitos/20161111-annastasia-psitos-m1.markdown

 ## B: Individual Work & Projects

-I'm not entirely sure what our individual projects are, so nothing has been linked below.
-On my individual work, I did not complete many of the exercises.
+I'm not entirely sure what our individual projects are.
+On the work we did in class or as homework, I did not complete many of the exercises.
 I will be finishing with Mythical Creatures over the weekend with my mentor, after beginning again for practice.
 While on intermission, I hope to go through all of Dead Presidents and the Unicorn site.
 I have difficulty prioritizing when everything seems important, but the 'smaller' exercises tend to be set aside in favor of the paired projects with given deadlines.
 Therefore, I hope to complete all of them and do additional work on exercisms between modules.

+My [Mythical Creatures](http://www.bellydancedigs.com/fusion-2pc-knicker-pant.html) repo is here.

 ## C: Group Work & Projects